boniface193/react-final-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse staff for their support
+I would like to thank Microverse staff for their support, original design by Nelson Sakwa

 <p align="right">(<a href="#readme-top">back to top</a>)</p>